Bank of Georgia Completes Share Buyback

 Bank of Georgia Group Plc (GB:BGEO) has released an update.

-The Bank of Georgia Group PLC has reported a share repurchase on 22 May 2024, where 12,500 shares were bought back at prices ranging from 4085.0000p to 4185.0000p per share, with an average purchase price of 4136.0988p.
-These shares are set to be cancelled, which will change the total number of voting rights in the company.
-Further announcements are expected as the Buyback Programme continues.
+Bank of Georgia Group PLC has conducted a share repurchase on May 28, 2024, buying back 12,500 shares at an average price of 3968.81 pence each as part of its previously announced Buyback Programme.
+The repurchased shares are set to be cancelled, which will reduce the total number of voting shares and will be disclosed under the FCA’s Disclosure and Transparency Rules.
+Further announcements will follow regarding additional buyback completions.

 For further insights into GB:BGEO stock, check out TipRanks’ Stock Analysis page.